vivekamin/visualization-with-behavior-logging/README.md

 Youtube Video Link: https://www.youtube.com/watch?v=gWO4xjs-mDo&feature=youtu.be

 How to run the assignment:

-    -Run the exetension
+    - Run the exetension

         - Chrome -> More Tools -> Extensions -> Load unpacked
-        -Load `aw-extension` folder
+        - Load `chrome-extension` folder

 Run the full-stack(MERN) application:

-    - If you are familiar with Docker Just follow the below commands based on OS
+    * If you are familiar with Docker Just follow the below commands based on OS

         - Dockerized MERN stack developement environment